MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-health-reset-health.md

 > [!NOTE]
 > Only reset health for a monitor when you are sure that all issues have been resolved.
->  you can view change tracking report on health reset actions on the monitors as a consolidated view under **Reports**.
+> You can view change tracking report on health reset actions on the monitors as a consolidated view under *Reports*.
 [Learn more](management-pack-change-tracking.md#change-tracking-for-monitor-health-reset).

 ::: moniker-end